ilmari99/algorithms/README.md

 n = n/2 if n is even else 3n+1
 ```

-The Collatz script creates a tree (starting from 1) and creates a tree of every value reachable from 1, when reversing the function, so that for example, at depth 6, are all numbers that take 6 steps to reach from 1.
+The Collatz script creates a tree (starting from 1) of every value reachable from 1, when reversing the function, so that, for example, at depth 6 are all numbers that take 6 steps to reach 1 when the Collatz iteration is applied.

 ![Collatz conjecture visualizer](collatz-tree.png)